Monday, March 10, 2008

 GETTING TO MAK

-KO MAK com has an excellent Getting There section.
+KO MAK com has an excellent Getting There section (click ISLAND tag - then HOW TO GET THERE sub-tag).
 This covers ferries and speedboats from the mainland and Kut.
-Plus buses from Bangkok's Ecamai and from Mochit via the new Airport to Trat for songthaews to the piers.
+Plus buses, vans, taxis, from Bangkok (including airport) to Trat and direct to Leam Ngop pier.

 ......................................................